tiduronline/toel/README.md

 #### Note

 ```
-This is just a personal project aim to understand how the Rust is working and all of those behaiors.
-So if you found any errors on this code, don't be hesistate and shy, start ot open your console and debug it by your self. =))
+This is just a personal project aim to understand how the Rust working
+and all of those behaiors.
+So if you found any errors on this code,
+don't be hesistate and shy, start ot open your console and debug it by your self. =))
 ```